 “There is, I’m afraid, a quite considerable sticking point.
-He will refuse the rite, which I have repeatedly begged him to allow.
-It is for my own gratification, not his, that I hope to see it accomplished.
+He will refuse the rite, which I have begged him to allow.
+It is for my gratification, not his, that I hope to see it accomplished.
 I am in agony over the disposal of his immortal soul.
 He is a heretic of the most virulent kind.”

 “A heretic can be converted, we need only look to Saint Paul.”

 “He is an English obstinate, he will not bend an inch.
 Look, here’s what I’ve come about: can one be baptized secretly, in advance of the acceptance that will surely follow?
 I will keep at him until it does.
-I would never forgive myself if I had not done all in my power to provide for his spiritual well-being, whether he gives permission or not, for I care for him deeply.”
+I would never forgive myself if I had not done all in my power to provide for his spiritual well-being, whether he gives permission or not.
+I care for him deeply.”

 Zagi frowns.
 “The church looks upon forced baptism, under certain circumstances, with a reluctant approval.
 It is less problematic to torment.
 If excruciating pain leads one otherwise consigned to eternal damnation to gain everlasting joy, so be it.
 We do not put men to the rack but for their best benefit.”

-Zagi’s measured response gave no hint of his unsettlement.
+Zagi’s measured response gives no hint of his unsettlement.
 “An affirmation of faith must be made at some point.
 Can you assure me that it will occur in fairly short order?
 Otherwise, I cannot approve an insincerity of process.”